 So my name is Dr. Fisichella.
 My name is Dr. Levin.
 So what are we doing today?
 Today we are doing a laparoscopic appendectomy.
 This is a 66-year-old gentleman with a history of polyps, who undergoes colonoscopic surveillance every 3 years.
 In recent colonoscopic surveillance, he was found to have an incidental polyp at the appendiceal orifice.
 The biopsy showed adenoma.
 Therefore, we are doing a laparoscopic appendectomy and we will take a portion, a small portion of the cecum with our procedure.

-Our approach?
-Our approach is to do an umbilical incision.
+Our approach - our approach is to do an umbilical incision.
 A marking pen?
 Yes.
-We will also be placing a subcostal, doing a subcostal incision in the left lower chondral-Sub-suprapubic.
-Suprapubic incision for the first one.
-And most most likely another port here.
+We will also be placing a subcostal, doing a subcostal incision in a left lower chondral - sub - suprapubic.
+Suprapubic for the first one, and most likely another port here.
 And the distance between the ports is usually 5 finger breadths from each other.
-Otherwise the instruments will clash together.
-In order to gain access to the abdomen we may put a various trocar here, or in the sub- costal margin.
-That's the reason why we prepped entire abdomen.
-The patient only had an open- open cholecystectomy before, so we don't expect him to have many additions.
+Otherwise, the instruments will clash together.
+In order to gain access to the abdomen we may put a Veress trocar here or in the sub- costal margin.
+That's the reason why we prepped the entire abdomen.
+The patient only had an open- open cholecystectomy before, so we don't expect him to have many adhesions.
 Can we have two Hudsons?
-No, the only prob-concern was the high blood pressure, but the anesthesiologist will take care of those.
+No, the only prob- concern was the high blood pressure, but the anesthesiologist will take care of those.

 Just make an incision, yes.
 Right on the crease.
 The crease on top.
 Incision.
 Nice.
 Perfect.
 Perfect.
 Towards you.
 Okay.
 Okay.
 Let me see...
 Can I have a Kocher?
 Let go.
 S-retractors.
 One second.
 I need to see the fascia, okay?
 Let go.
 Sorry.
 Can I have the Kocher?
 Kocher.
 Let me see.
 Perfect.
 Can you hold this?
 Okay.
 As you can see, this is the fascia.
 Okay.
 Can I have the Veress needle, please?
 Can I have the drop test?